CMSgov/bcda-static-site/_pages/bcda-data.md

 ## Resource types

-Claims data is organized into resource types, which can be requested by the /Patient and /Group endpoints.
+Claims data is organized by resource type, which can be requested by the /Patient and /Group [endpoints]({{ '/placeholder' | relative_url }}).

-- [Explanation of Benefit (EOB)](https://hl7.org/fhir/R4/explanationofbenefit.html) (similar to CCLF files 1-7) – details from each episode of care, including where and when the service was performed, diagnosis codes, healthcare provider, and cost of care
+- [Explanation of Benefit (EOB)](https://hl7.org/fhir/R4/explanationofbenefit.html) (similar to CCLF files 1-7): details from each episode of care, including where and when the service was performed, diagnosis codes, healthcare provider, and cost of care
-- [Patient](https://hl7.org/fhir/R4/patient.html) (similar to CCLF files 8 and 9) – enrollees' demographic details and updates to their patient identifiers
+- [Patient](https://hl7.org/fhir/R4/patient.html) (similar to CCLF files 8 and 9): enrollees' demographic details and updates to their patient identifiers
-- [Coverage](https://hl7.org/fhir/R4/coverage.html) – enrollees' insurance coverage details, including dual coverage
+- [Coverage](https://hl7.org/fhir/R4/coverage.html): enrollees' insurance coverage details, including dual coverage
-- [Claim](https://hl7.org/fhir/R4/claim.html) (partially adjudicated claims only) – financial and clinical details on professional and institutional claims.
+- [Claim](https://hl7.org/fhir/R4/claim.html) (partially adjudicated claims only): financial and clinical details on professional and institutional claims.
 This is typically used for treatment payment planning and reimbursement by benefit payors, insurers, and national health programs.
-- [ClaimResponse](https://hl7.org/fhir/R4/claimresponse.html) (partially adjudicated claims only) –  details about the adjudication status and processing results for a claim, predetermination, or preauthorization.
+- [ClaimResponse](https://hl7.org/fhir/R4/claimresponse.html) (partially adjudicated claims only): details about the adjudication status and processing results for a claim, predetermination, or preauthorization.

-We recommend using BCDA V2, which has minor changes in specification and resource types from V1.
+BCDA V2 has [minor changes]({{ '/placeholder' | relative_url }}) in specification and resource types from V1.

 ## Sample Files

-Download sample resource files of BCDA data.
-These files have similar content and structure to actual production data.
-[Try out the sandbox environment]({{ 'placeholder' | relative_url }}) to access synthetic data using API requests.
+Download sample data files, which have similar content and structure to production data.
+[Try the sandbox environment]({{ 'placeholder' | relative_url }}) to access test data from the API.

 <div class="grid-row grid-gap margin-y-4 flex-align-center">
   <div class="grid-col-2 tablet:grid-col-3 text-center">